Project Estimator Must-Have Resume Skills and Keywords

 We designed the ZipRecruiter Career Keyword Mapper to help you solve this problem and hopefully improve your resume.
 Using machine learning tools paired with industry research, our Marketplace Research Team helped analyze millions of job postings and resumes to identify the most important keywords related to Project Estimator jobs.
 Our goal is to help you discover opportunities to improve your resume or to help you understand what skills and qualifications you need to be a Project Estimator or to advance your career into beyond this role.

-The top three keywords employers use in Project Estimator job descriptions are Estimating appearing in 28.55% of postings, Project Management 19%, and Communication Skills appearing in 8.97%.
-56.52% of Project Estimator job postings have at least one of these terms indicating the value employers place commonly place on these experiences when hiring candidates.
-Technical, Vendor Management and Detail Oriented are still quite important, but a smaller sliceof the employer Project Estimator job postings with their combined total of 21.15%.
-At 22.35%, Proposal Writing, MS Office, Blueprint Reading, and Cost Estimating appear far less frequently, but are still a significant portion of the 10 top Project Estimator skills and requirements according to employers.
+The top three keywords employers use in Project Estimator job descriptions are Estimating appearing in 27.59% of postings, Project Management 17.98%, and Communication Skills appearing in 9.66%.
+55.23% of Project Estimator job postings have at least one of these terms indicating the value employers place commonly place on these experiences when hiring candidates.
+Technical, Vendor Management and Detail Oriented are still quite important, but a smaller sliceof the employer Project Estimator job postings with their combined total of 21.3%.
+At 23.46%, Proposal Writing, MS Office, Cost Estimating, and Blueprint Reading appear far less frequently, but are still a significant portion of the 10 top Project Estimator skills and requirements according to employers.

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Project Estimator positions.
-The top three keywords represent 45.81% of the total set of top resume listed keywords.
+The top three keywords represent 45.5% of the total set of top resume listed keywords.
 Look to the Resume Checklist below to investigate how Estimating, Project Management, and MS Office match up to employer job descriptions.
-Technical, AutoCAD, and Proposal Writing represent a very decent share of skills found on resumes for Project Estimator with 25% of the total.
-At 29.19%, Vendor Management, Microsoft Excel, Scheduling, and Cost Estimating appear far less frequently, but are still a significant portion of the 10 top Project Estimator skills and qualifications found on resumes.
+Technical, Proposal Writing, and AutoCAD are still quite common, and a respectable share of skills found on resumes for Project Estimator with 24.94% of the total.
+At 29.55%, Microsoft Excel, Vendor Management, Scheduling, and Cost Estimating appear far less frequently, but are still a significant portion of the 10 top Project Estimator skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Project Estimator job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Project Estimator on their resumes.